v6d-io/v6d/k8s/cmd/README.md

 backup all objects of the current vineyard cluster quickly.
 For persistent storage, you could specify the pv spec and pv spec.

+Notice, the command is used to create a backup cr for the vineyard operator and you must deploy the vineyard operator and vineyard cluster before using it.

 ```
 vineyardctl create backup [flags]